 Incoming & Outgoing Fellowship Program

-The ScienceCampus offers visiting fellowships to researchers and faculty members based at IOS and UR to travel to our international partners, listed below.
+The ScienceCampus offers outgoing visiting fellowships to postdoctoral researchers, faculty members (PD, Akad.
+Rat/Rätin, etc.) and professors based at IOS and UR to travel to our international partners, listed below.
 The ScienceCampus offers financial support towards travel costs, accommodation and related fees for stays of 1-2 months at our partners.
 If you are a postdoctoral researcher, faculty member or professor at IOS or UR and would like to become a visiting fellow, you can apply here (English) or here (German).

 We welcome incoming visiting fellows from our partner institutions.
 The ScienceCampus can fund one-month stays in Regensburg for professors, faculty members and postdoctoral researchers.
 Each institution organizes the allocation of places in Regensburg differently.
 Please contact the coordinator at your institution for more details.